Please click on the following links to view our history curriculum in each year group:

 In ensuring high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
 History is taught as part of a half-termly topic, focusing on knowledge, skills and understanding outlined in the National Curriculum.
 Key skills of communication, mathematics, ICT, problem solving, improving own performance and working with others are promoted through our unique creative curriculum, ‘Our World’.
 Key facts and vocabulary are shared with pupils through the use of knowledge organisers, which pupils use at school and at home.

 At South Failsworth we teach history through an initial enquiry question.
+The enquiry is then broken down into specific smaller questions which create clear and progressive steps throughout the historical unit.
 Each enquiry question will focus on one or more of the following second order concepts: causation and consequence, change and continuity, significance, historical interpretations, and similarity and difference.

 We deliver history within a meaningful context and where possible cross-curricular links are explored, however we make our history learning explicit to the children and encourage them to think like ‘historians’.
 At South Failsworth, we ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.